Fritillaries (Family Nymphalidae)

 Distribution change 1976 - 2014: -79%, Population change 1976 - 2014: -10%

-When to see: The adult butterflies typically start to emerge in mid-May, however the flight period can be quite short in Hampshire, and is usually over by early June.
-Late May is therefore usually a good time to look for this species.
+When to see: The adult butterflies typically start to emerge in mid-May, however the flight period can be quite short in Hampshire, barely lasting one month.

 Where to see: The butterfly is present at Martin Down (Bokerley Ditch) with numbers varying considerably from year to year.
 A few Marsh Fritillaries are recorded in most years from Bentley Wood (Eastern Clearing), perhaps as a result of sporadic breeding or dispersal from nearby small colonies in Wiltshire.
 Much larger colonies of Marsh Fritillary can be found in neighbouring counties such as Lydlinch Common in Dorset and Cotley Hill in Wiltshire.
 Most recently, a butterfly conservation inititive has released Marsh Fritillaries into a couple of former breeding sites in NE Hampshire, and their progress is being monitored.